wix/Detox/docs/Introduction.GettingStarted.md

 * Create `init.js` file inside with this [content](/examples/demo-react-native/e2e/init.js)
 * Create your first test `firstTest.spec.js` inside with content similar to [this](/examples/demo-react-native/e2e/example.spec.js)

-> TIP: Detox is not tightly coupled to Mocha or this directory structure, both are just a recommendation and are easy to replace without touching the internal implementation of detox itself.
+> TIP: Detox is not tightly coupled to Mocha or this directory structure, both are just a recommendation and are easy to replace without touching the internal implementation of Detox itself.

 <br>

-## Step 4: Build your app and run detox tests
+## Step 4: Build your app and run Detox tests

 #### 1. Build your app